Office: (502) 863-7865 | E-mail: gscparks@gscparks.com

 Jazz & Musical Theater

-Students will learn Jazz basics, proper technique, turns, leaps, and across the floor combinations.
-These Basics will be incorporated with singing and acting to choreograph a theatrical performance.
+Students will learn basic stage directions and acting activities such as mirroring and improvisation.
+Dance skills such as, jazz basics, proper technique, turns, leaps, and across the floor combinations.
+These basics will be incorporated with singing and acting to choregraph a theatrical performance.
+Any style and color of dance attire: leotards, unitards, dance shorts or jazz pants and tan jazz shoes.
 Students enrolled in the winter session will perform in the Spring Recital.

 Entrance into this class is by audition only.
-Auditions are by invitation and by request.
-The Petite PAC may perform in parades, ballgames, Thriller, and other community events.
-Students will need Bloch tan lace-up tap shoes, tan jazz shoes, pink ballet shoes, tan tights, pink convertible tights, black tank leotard, black ballet skirt, Dance Company warm-ups (required).
-Other special dance shirts, tights etc. may be required and ordered by the studio throughout the dance year.
+To audition you must have 3 or more years tap, ballet, and jazz.
+The Sr. PAC may perform in parades, ball games, Thrilled to Give and other community events.
+Students will need block tan lace-up tap shoes, tan jazz shoes, pink ballet shoes, tan tights, pink convertible tights, black ballet skirt, dance company warm-ups.
+Workshops, special dance shirts, tights etc. may be required and ordered by the studio throughout the dance year.
+This will be an additional fee.
 Hair must be in a bun for Ballet.
-Students enrolled in the winter session will perform in the Spring Recital.
+Students enrolled in the Winter session will perform in the Spring Rectial.

 This class is only available for the Jr. and Sr. Accelerated classes.
 It is designed for the more serious dance student.
 Curriculum is designed to strengthen toes, feet, ankles, legs and center core (upper body).
 Pointe’ takes serious practice as well as ballet technique classes.
 Since students develop at different rates, going on Pointe’ is decided by the Ballet instructor and studio director.
 It may take several years of this class before a student is ready to actually go on Pointe’.
 Patience, dedication, and practice are required.
 Students will need pink ballet shoes, ballet pink convertible tights, and black tank leotards.
 Hair MUST be in a bun, required attire MUST be worn in class.
 Pointe’ shoes will need teacher approval.
 Students enrolled in the winter session will perform in the Spring Recital.